jthambly/graalvm-mvn/README.md

 `docker run -t --rm --name graalvm-mvn jthambly/graalvm-mvn --version`

-If you would like to run other commands such as `java` or `jar` that are available (Example 3), you will need to overwrite the entrypoint.
+If you would like to run other commands such as `java` or `jar` that are available, you will need to overwrite the entry point (Example 3).

 **Example 3: Running other commands**